tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

 In this lab, you will:

-  *  Configure an existing OCI Host to enable LCM operations.
+  *  Configure an OCI Host to enable LCM operations.
-  *  Configure an existing non-OCI Host to enable LCM operations.
+  *  Configure a non-OCI Host to enable LCM operations.

 ### Prerequisites